When you get the facts, you’ll rest assured knowing your donation supports a worthy cause.

 The Curran myth has been debunked numerous times, including this 2017 update from Snopes, a well-regarded internet fact-checking source.
 Goodwill Industries International Inc.’s official statement on the false information can also be found on its website.

 The internet rumor mill is full of grossly inflated Goodwill CEO salary information.
 Goodwill of Central and Coastal Virginia’s IRS Form-990 includes the salaries of our CEO and executive team and can be found on our website or on GuideStar.com.

 The CEO’s salary is set by the board of directors’ Compensation Committee, which considers benchmarking studies of comparable positions as well as the scope of responsibilities for our Goodwill.
-Duties include leading a values-based organization with 1,430 associates, a $79,000,000 operating budget, and a wide variety of state, federal and local regulatory and compliance requirements.
+Duties include leading a values-based organization with more than 1,300 associates, a $79,000,000 operating budget, and a wide variety of state, federal and local regulatory and compliance requirements.
 Our CEO’s earnings total less than 0.65% of our annual operating budget.

 THE “RYAN MUNCY” MYTH